When uploading your file(s) to the Research Collection you can choose how to manage the access rights.

-Please note that the access rights described on this page only ever refer to the fulltext or actual research data object (e.g. the uploaded files).
-As a minimum requirement when submitting data and/or publication to the Research Collection. the metadata describing the object will always be made publicly available.
+Please note that the access rights described on this page only refer to the fulltext or actual research data object (i.e. the uploaded files).
+When you submit data and/or publications to the Research Collection, the metadata describing the object will always be made publicly available.

-The only exception are Habilitation Theses, were metadata will not be visible as long as the venia legendi has not been bestowed.
+The only exception are Habilitation theses, whose metadata will not be visible as long as the venia legendi has not been bestowed.

 Based on the 2008 Ordinance on Doctoral Studies you can choose from the following access rights:

 You can choose from the following access rights:

 Closed access: The fulltext is uploaded for archiving purposes only.
 Only the submitter and ETH Library staff can access the file.